liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ## 🎁 Get our FairFD dataset

-Please fill out this brief questionnaire [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSdCAqk1olTdUci0S03KPDDzTrCElsvxJhCOQphAbbsZKGXiBA/viewform?usp=sf_link) to obtain our dataset and pretrained weights.
-We will timely return a link to download the content.
+Please fill out this brief questionnaire [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSdCAqk1olTdUci0S03KPDDzTrCElsvxJhCOQphAbbsZKGXiBA/viewform?usp=sf_link)  to access our dataset and pretrained weights.
+We will promptly provide a download link.

-After downloading the dataset and model weights, organize the directory structure as:
+After downloading, organize the directory structure as follows:

 ```
 dataset
 ├── test